TimoP80/irc_simulator/README.md

 5. **Adjust Settings**: Click the gear icon to modify your configuration
 6. **View Chat Logs**: Click the "Chat Logs" button to access the persistent message database:
    - **Browse History**: View all messages from any channel with timestamps and message types
-   - **Export Data**: Download chat logs as JSON files for backup or analysis
+   - **Export Data**: Download chat logs in multiple formats for backup or analysis:
+     - **JSON Export**: Structured data format for developers and data processing
+     - **CSV Export**: Spreadsheet-friendly format for data analysis and reporting
+     - **Channel-Specific**: Export individual channels or all channels at once
    - **Storage Management**: Monitor database usage and clear old logs if needed
    - **Channel Statistics**: See message counts and activity levels for each channel